Skip to content

 8. UpStack

-UpStack functions as a talent agency for remote software developers, providing a hands-on, concierge-style hiring experience.
-Clients receive pre-screened candidates within 24 hours, vetted through a proprietary “AirTalent™” process.
+UpStack functions as a talent agency for remote software engineers, providing a hands-on, concierge-style hiring experience.
+Clients receive pre-screened candidates within 24 hours, vetted through a proprietary “AirTalent” process that identifies the top 1% of developers globally.
 With a risk-free 14-day trial and a dedicated talent expert, UpStack is ideal for businesses seeking mid-to-senior full-time developers without building their own recruitment process.

-• Speedy Setup: You’ll meet qualified candidates within ~24 hours.
+• Speedy Setup: Meet qualified candidates within ~24 hours.

-• Dedicated Support: A talent expert guides you through the process.
+• Dedicated Support: A talent expert guides you through the entire process.

 • Above-Market Rates: $65-75/hr is above many other platforms’ average.

-• Limited Talent Pool: Only a few thousand developers means some specialized skills may be absent.
+• Limited Talent Pool: ~4,000 developers means some specialized skills may be absent.

 • Developer Only: Doesn’t provide designers, product managers, etc.